| Anatomy of Adultery - 15 Steps of Unfaithfulness

 started coming out.
 I'm not saying that it wasn't wrong.
 Just

+that I kind of felt justified."
 "At about this time I began fooling myself into thinking

 I was heroic for not going "all the way."
 That's